PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ### Deleting API Credentials

-Once you want to revoke the possibility of generating API token using given `CLIENT ID` and `CLIENT SECRET`, go to `User panel` and click `Delete` button on selected API credentials.
+Once you want to revoke the possibility of generating API token using given `CLIENT ID` and `CLIENT SECRET`, go to `User panel > API Credentials`, find proper credentials by name, and click `X` button on the right.

 ## API usage example

-Whatever API call you choose, first remember that you must generate [API credentials](#generate-api-credentials) for obtaining client id and secret.
+Whatever API call you choose, first remember that you must generate [API credentials](#generate-api-credentials) for obtaining `CLIENT ID` and `CLIENT SECRET`.

 ### API usage example with curl

-For sake of this examples, `https://<domain>` is a URL of your PPAS instance (e.g. `https://example.piwik.pro`) and our goal is to perform basic operations on an app.
+For sake of these examples, `https://<domain>` is a URL of your PPAS instance (e.g. `https://example.piwik.pro`) and our goal is to perform basic operations on a user.
 We will:
-* create an app
+* invite a user
-* get created app
+* get created user
-* update its attributes
+* change user language
-* remove the app
+* delete the user

 #### Generate your access token